Microeconomics in Context, Third Edition

 by Neva Goodwin, Jonathan Harris, Julie Nelson, Brian Roach, & Mariano Torras

-Designed for one-semester use, this innovative, principles-level text takes a broad "contextual" approach to economics—including serious consideration of ecological, feminist, and social concerns—while still including coverage of the standard microeconomic concepts and models.
-Unlike most microeconomics textbooks, which focus exclusively on markets and efficiency, this book starts with the question of human well-being and then examines how economic activities can contribute to, or detract from, well-being.
-It addresses such critical concerns as ecological sustainability, distributional equality, the quality of employment, and the adequacy of living standards.
+This innovative, principles-level text takes a broad "contextual" approach to economics—including serious consideration of ecological, feminist, and social concerns—while still including coverage of the standard microeconomic concepts and models.
+This book goes beyond a discussion markets and efficiency to address the question of human well-being.
+It includes such critical concerns as ecological sustainability, distributional equality, the quality of employment, and the adequacy of living standards.
 It is the companion

 textbook to Macroeconomics

 The new Fourth Edition, to be released in late 2018, includes new material on economic inequality, environmental policies, behavioral economics, taxes, and labor issues.
 Preview three advance chapters:

 for the Third Edition or Second Edition.